 Pompeo, in Slovenia, pushes 5G security, warns about China

-U.S. Secretary of State Mike Pompeo is in Slovenia to make the case for high-speed wireless networks that bar Chinese companies like Huawei
+U.S. Secretary of State Mike Pompeo has visited Slovenia to make the case for high-speed wireless networks that bar Chinese companies like Huawei

-BLED, Slovenia -- U.S. Secretary of State Mike Pompeo is in Slovenia making the case for high-speed wireless networks that bar Chinese companies like Huawei.
+BLED, Slovenia -- U.S. Secretary of State Mike Pompeo visited Slovenia on Thursday to make the case for high-speed wireless networks that bar Chinese companies like Huawei.

 “Free nations must work together to confront authoritarian threats,” he said.
 “It is absolutely critical that every nation makes a good sovereign decision about how the private information of its citizens is going to be handled."

-Pompeo has led a U.S. campaign across Europe and elsewhere against Huawei and other Chinese companies that the Trump administration accuses of turning over sensitive data and personal information to China’s security apparatus.
-The campaign has had mixed results, but NATO ally Slovenia is on board, and the declaration commits "to protecting the privacy and individual liberties of the citizens of the United States and Slovenia.”
+Pompeo has led a U.S. campaign across Europe and elsewhere against Huawei and other Chinese companies that the Trump administration accuses of sharing sensitive data and personal information with China’s security apparatus.
+The campaign has had mixed results, but NATO ally Slovenia is on board.

+“Protecting communications networks from disruption or manipulation, and ensuring the privacy and individual liberties of the citizens of the United States and Slovenia are vital to ensuring that our people are able to take advantage of the tremendous economic opportunities 5G will enable,” the declaration says.

 “The tide is turning against the Chinese Communist Party and its efforts to control information,” Pompeo said.